ritakalach/twitter-bot/README.md

 ## Example
 Say the last line in the text file was: "I hope your bacon burns.",Diana Wynne Jones,Howl's Moving Castle

-Running the code would result in the following tweet:
+Running the code would produce the following tweet:

 <img src="tweet.jpg" width = 300>